ihalseide/bf/README.md

 # Brainf\*ck Interpreter and Compiler

 This project has two Python scripts that you can run: `bf.py`, which is an interpreter, and `bfc.py` which is a compiler.
 Brainf\*ck is proven to be Turing-complete, and since this project shows that Python can simulate brainf\*ck, it follows that Python is Turing-complete.
-Hehe.
+The GitHub repository for this project is https://github.com/ihalseide/bf.
+Also, check out https://github.com/ihalseide/bf-example for example programs to try with these scripts.

 ## The Interpreter